 The Maryland Daily Record reports that a Frederick County jury awarded nearly $4 million to a boy in a birth injury malpractice lawsuit.
 The gist of the lawsuit was that the child’s cerebral palsy was caused by his doctors’ failure to properly monitor his heartbeat before delivery.
 The fetal heart monitor is the baby’s way of communicating with us.
 If the doctors and nurses do not listen, tragedy often follows.

 The jury’s verdict was against an ER doctor and an obstetrician.
 Three nurses, a third doctor – another ER doctor – and Frederick Memorial Hospital were not found liable.

 Yet all three doctors were represented by the same attorney.
 As I have written before, Defendants’ lawyers are moths to the flame of presenting a united front against Plaintiffs.
-But I would think that the obstetrician would have liked to say, “No one did anything wrong but, sure, I relied on part on the fact that I assumed the ER doctor would have looked at the problem if there were immediate concerns.”
+But I would think the obstetrician would have liked to say, “No one did anything wrong but, sure, I relied in part on the fact that I assumed the ER doctor would have looked at the problem if there were immediate concerns.”

 Now, that exact defense might be inapplicable to the facts of this malpractice case but some derivative version of that defense is almost invariably applicable when a medical malpractice lawsuit makes allegations against different doctors.

 Again, I do not know all the relevant facts and there could be other facts present in this cerebral palsy case that would make one lawyer handling the claims of all three doctors an understandable strategy.
 This is obviously Monday morning quarterbacking after a bad medical malpractice verdict – which is easy to do.
 We consider the attorney who represented the doctors one of the best medical malpractice lawyers in Maryland.

 One Lawyer for All Not Always the Best Idea